vvgoder/SEU_PML_Dataset/README.md

 ### Simple introdution
-SEU_PML Dataset is a Large and detailed dataset for monitoring-based traffic participants detection, jointly proposed by *southeast university* and *purple mountain laboratory*
+SEU_PML Dataset is a Large and detailed dataset for monitoring-based traffic participants detection, jointly proposed by *Southeast University* and *Purple Mountain Laboratory*

 This dataset has been submitted to the journal **xxxxxxx**.
 When accepted, welcome to cite our paper if you use it for your own research.